-2. Fellows who hold an NIH K99/R00, K08 awards, or other similar grant award that supports the transition to independence are not eligible.
+2. Fellows who hold an NIH K99/R00, K08 award, or other similar grant award that supports the transition to independence are not eligible.

-1. A research proposal (0.5-inch margin and 11-point font, 2 pages) describing the significance, aims, and approaches of the project.
-The scope of the proposal should be appropriate for the funding period.
+1. A research proposal (0.5-inch margin and 11-point Arial font, 2 pages) describing the significance, aims, and approaches of the project.
+The scope of the proposal should be appropriate for the funding period (1-2 years).
 Preliminary data are not required, but one additional page of figures and legends can be included.
 References can be added following the figures and legends page (no page limit for the references).
-Note the proposal will be reviewed blindly and therefore should be a separate PDF file from the rest of the application without any explicit reference to the name of the candidate anywhere in the file.

-All applications will be reviewed by a faculty committee (Drs.
-Mirjana Maletic-Savatic, Marco Sardiello, Meng Wang, and Mingshan Xue).
-The selected scholar will be announced by late August or early September 2018.
-The selection committee will provide a brief feedback to all applications.
+All applications will be reviewed by a faculty committee with diverse expertise (Drs.
+Jeannie Chin, Christophe Herman, Mirjana Maletic-Savatic, Meng Wang, and Mingshan Xue).
+The selected scholar will be announced by late August or early September 2022.
+The selection committee will provide brief constructive feedback to all applications.

-5. If the scholar receives an NIH K99/R00, K08 awards, or other similar grant award that supports the transition to independence, the scholar will remain an NRI Zoghbi Scholar, but the unused funds will be returned to the program.
+4. If the scholar receives an NIH K99/R00, K08 award, or other similar grant award that supports the transition to independence, the scholar will remain an NRI Zoghbi Scholar, but the unused funds should be returned to the program.

-If you have any questions, please contact Dr. Mingshan Xue at firstname.lastname@example.org.
+If you have any questions, please contact Dr. Mingshan Xue (email@example.com).